MilenaMelo/MilenaMelo/README.md

 - 🔭 I am currently an intern at fintech BPago;
 - 🌱 I'm a Digital Designer and Developer
-- 💎  I'm a apprentice UX / UI Designer
+- 💎  I'm a apprentice UX/UI Designer
 - 📫 How to reach me: oimilenamelo@outlook.com;
 - ⚡ Fun fact: I'm an artist and I like guitar! :metal:
 <!--